ringcentral/ringcentral-api-code-sample-generator/README.md

 -   To edit the format for an existing language you may edit the code templates in [./util/templates/code/]().
 These changes will not be reflected in the future code generation unless you delete existing samples.
 This behavior is not recommended as it may also delete others' manual changes, be very careful if you choose to make these universal changes.

 -   If you are adding a new language, simply create a new template in [./util/templates/code/](), and regenerate the required documents.
 If you want to generate a markdown document to accompany this addition, you must additionally create a template for that language in [./util/templates/markdown/]().
-The name of the templates will be used as the file suffix for the code samples generated for each language (Ex: Javascript => '.js', PHP => '.php', Python => '.py', CSharp => '.cs', Ruby => '.rb') so try to keep this consistent - likewise with the markdown.
+The name of the templates will be used as the file suffix for the code samples generated for each language (Ex: Javascript => '.js', PHP => '.php', Python => '.py', CSharp => '.cs', Ruby => '.rb') so try to keep this consistent, likewise with the markdown.

 ## License